-Matson, Inc. has established a new Matson Foundation that will administer all of the company’s corporate giving programs.
-The objective of the Matson Foundation will be to contribute funds, material goods and services to assist in the development and operation of not-for-profit, charitable and community organizations in the geographic locations in which Matson has business operations.
+Matson, Inc. established the Matson Foundation to administer all of the company’s corporate giving programs.
+The Matson Foundation contributes funds, material goods and services to assist in the development and operation of not-for-profit, charitable and community organizations in the geographic locations in which Matson has business operations.

-The Matson Foundation will be comprised of two geographically oriented committees, Pacific and Mainland, each considering requests from their respective communities.
-The Pacific Committee will be the primary policy-setting body.
-Gary Nakamatsu, vice president, Hawaii sales, will chair the Pacific committee and Dave Hoppes, senior vice president, ocean services, will chair the Mainland unit.
-Matt Cox will serve as president of the Matson Foundation and oversee both governing bodies.
-To view the Matson Foundation’s leadership, please click on the following link: Pacific and Mainland committee members.
+The Matson Foundation is comprised of three geographically oriented committees, Pacific, Alaska and Mainland, each considering requests from their respective communities.
+The Pacific Committee is the primary policy-setting body.
+Gary Nakamatsu, vice president, Hawaii sales, chairs the Pacific committee.
+John Lauer, senior vice president, ocean services, chairs the Mainland committee and Ken Gill, vice president, Alaska, chairs the Alaska committee.
+Matt Cox serves as president of the Matson Foundation and oversees all governing bodies.
+To view the Matson Foundation’s leadership, please click on the following link Committee Members

 Donations will not be made to or on behalf of individuals, nor will contributions be made to benefit political organizations.
 Generally only one donation will be given in a calendar year to any non-profit organization.

 “Supporting the communities in which we do business is a strong part of Matson’s corporate culture,” said Cox.
 “Matson employees throughout the organization take pride in participating in activities and events that help benefit their respective communities.
-The company’s community relations footprint extends to every Matson location, including Hawaii, Guam, California, Arizona, Washington, Oregon, Illinois and Georgia.
-The Matson Foundation will ensure we continue our tradition of corporate giving.”
+The company’s community relations footprint extends to every Matson location, including Hawaii, Alaska, Guam, California, Arizona, Washington, Oregon, Illinois and Georgia.
+The Matson Foundation continues our tradition of corporate giving.”

 Application Guidelines and Online Forms

-If you would like to apply to the Matson Foundation for a charitable donation or request sponsorship for a fundraising event, please complete and submit the appropriate application form.
-We recognize that both types of funding have positive social impact, but because they have different objectives, Matson applies different evaluation processes.
+If you would like to apply to the Matson Foundation for a charitable donation or request sponsorship for a fundraising event, please first review these Guidelines, then complete the Online application form.

 Requests for support will not be considered from individuals or political groups.